 Given the attention paid to fees over the past few years, selecting an index manager has become somewhat of a “passive” process.
 Today, fees have settled to record lows and investors are now looking for alternative ways to evaluate index funds.
 Performance, size and scale, and the index vehicle are meaningful dimensions to incorporate into the due diligence process and will most likely offer a new and fresh perspective on the index marketplace.
 Choosing the right index manager matters — and asking better questions will help separate the rigorous from the regular.

-1 Based on actual client order flow trading activity in the S&P 500® Defined Contribution Commingled Fund.
+4 Based on actual client order flow trading activity in the S&P 500® Defined Contribution Commingled Fund.
+For calendar years 2018–2020.
+It is not known whether similar results have been achieved after 2020.
 Based on actual client order flow trading activity in the Thrice-Monthly EAFE ERISA Commingled Funds.
+For calendar years 2018–2020.
+It is not known whether similar results have been achieved after 2020.
 Based on actual client order flow trading activity in the Thrice-Monthly Emerging Markets ERISA Commingled Funds.
-For calendar years 2016–2018.
-It is not known whether similar results have been achieved after 2018.
+For calendar years 2018–2020.
+It is not known whether similar results have been achieved after 2020.
 In-kind transfers are redemptions/contributions made via security transfers.
+For calendar years 2018–2020.
+It is not known whether similar results have been achieved after 2020.
 This represents estimated average savings across all aggregate trading over the period.
 These estimates are based on subjective judgments and assumptions and do not reflect the effect of unforeseen economic and market factors on decision-making.
 There is no guarantee that a particular client transaction will experience the same level of savings.
 In fact, savings could differ substantially.
 Any savings is contingent upon other activity taking place on a given transaction day.
 Had other funds been selected, different results of transaction cost savings may have been achieved.
 All figures are in USD.

-3 Last calendar lending returns paid to the fund in the State Street US Equities ERISA CIT strategies, as of December 31, 2018.
+6 Last calendar lending returns paid to the fund in the State Street US Equities ERISA CIT Strategies, as of March 31, 2021.